openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 **Area** - An item with the area property always makes multi-target area attacks or invocations of the listed size and shape and cannot be used to make non-area attacks.
 If an item has multiple area sizes, the attacker chooses from them with each attack.
 Attack and action rolls do not incur any of the disadvantage penalties usually associated with multi-targeting.

-If an item has multiple area sizes, the attacker chooses from them with each attack.
-These attacks do not incur any of the disadvantage penalties associated with multi-target attacks.

 **Armor (type)** - The item functions as a suit of armor of the given type, bestowing all of the benefits and restrictions of that armor upon the wearer.

 **Autonomous** - When created, the item's crafter sets a specific condition that causes the item to trigger one particular action.
 This autonomy could be magical guidance, algorithmic targeting via a guidance system, or even mundane autonomy, such as pressure plates surrounded by murder holes (arrow slits with self-reloading crossbows).

-**Baneful (bane)** - When making a damaging attack with this item, you may automatically inflict any of the item's listed banes if your attack roll exceeds the target's defense by 5 or more.
+**Baneful (bane)** - When making a damaging attack with this item, you may automatically inflict one of the item's listed banes if your attack roll exceeds the target's defense by 5 or more.

-**Consumable** -  A consumable item can be used once to invoke a boon at the listed Power Level.
+**Consumable** -  A consumable item can be used once to invoke a boon at the listed power level.
 This boon invocation succeeds automatically without a roll and cannot be invoked with multi-targeting.
 Afterwards, the item is consumed and cannot be used again.

 **Cursed (bane)** - The wielder of this item is automatically afflicted with the indicated bane at the listed power level.
 The bane cannot be shaken off using the resist bane action.
 Furthermore, the cursed item cannot be unequipped unless the wielder is subject to the *restoration* boon at a power level high enough to dispel the bane.

 **Damage (type)** - When making a damaging attack with this item, you may choose to have it inflict damage of the listed type in lieu of the type it would otherwise deal.
 This property can only be applied to an item once.
 The damage types are: precise, forceful, fire, cold, lightning, acid, influence, and entropy, though a GM may allow or create other types.

 **Deadly** - Some weapons are so effective that their potency makes the wielder significantly more capable.
-Attacks made with this weapon gain advantage equal to their deadly value.
-A weapon cannot have a Deadly value greater than 3.
+Attacks made with this weapon gain advantage equal to their *deadly* value.
+A weapon cannot have a *deadly* value greater than 3.

-**Expendable** -  A consumable item can be used once to make an attack or invoke a bane.
+**Expendable** -  An expendable item can be used once to make an attack or invoke a bane.
 Afterwards, the item is expended and cannot be used again.

-**Persistent (boon)** - an item with this property automatically invokes and sustains the indicated boon at a Power Level of the wielder's choice.
-If the duration is instantaneous, it automatically invokes the boon each round at the start of the wielder's turn, the wielder does not have invoke this effect.
+**Persistent** - An item with this property automatically invokes and sustains any of its boons, without requiring the wielder to make an invocation roll or use the sustain a boon action.
+If the duration of a boon is instantaneous, the item automatically invokes the boon each round at the start of the wielder's turn--the wielder does not have invoke this effect.
 The item's effect persists automatically unless the wielder spends a minor action to deactivate it, in which case it remains deactivated until the wielder spends a minor action to reactivate it.

-**Potent** - Banes inflicted from this item are harder to resist.
-When using a resist action to negate banes inflicted by this item, the target rolls two d20s and use the lower die.
+**Potent** - Targets suffer disadvantage 1 on resist rolls to shake off banes inflicted by this item.

 **Powerful** - Bane or boon invocations made with this item have advantage equal to the item's *powerful* value.

-**Reliable** - Boons invoked by this item automatically succeed at a power level of the wielder's choice without requiring a roll.
+**Reliable** - The wielder does not have to roll to invoke this item's listed boons if they are targeting a single creature.
+The invocation automatically succeeds.
+If the item also has the *area* property, it may still benefit from the automatic success granted by the *reliable* property.

 **Sentient** - The item becomes either self-aware or capable of basic human reasoning.
 It has no inherent bond with its creator, and is treated like any other NPC.
 It gets its own turn and array of actions.
 The item gains no mental or social attributes, only the ability to think.
 At the GM's discretion, it may also gain a particular mode of movement, such as walking, climbing, flying, or swimming.